UK decision to invoke Article 50 of the TEU: More information

-If you exceed 2 of these 3 criteria for 2 consecutive years, the stricter rules will apply!
+Member States may set lower amounts: please check in any case the relevant figures.
+If your small business exceeds 2 of these 3 criteria for 2 consecutive years, the rules of small companies will apply!

 - Reduced information in the notes to the accounts - any item explained at the foot of the balance sheet need not be explained in the annual report